 Isolation, Particularly from Friends and Family

 Many high-functioning alcoholics are very social, spending plenty of time with friend groups and maintaining romantic relationships and even marriages.
-However, during down time, it’s not uncommon for affected individuals to spend time alone, drinking and hiding their behavior from others.
+However, during downtime, it’s not uncommon for affected individuals to spend time alone, drinking and hiding their behavior from others.
 Some alcoholics may also skip social events or family obligations unintentionally, often due to getting too intoxicated prior to going out.

 Inability to Maintain Commitments

 Heavy drinking regularly isn’t a habit that can be maintained for long.
 Sooner or later, the consequences will begin to pile up, and things will start to slide.
 Functional alcoholics will often overcompensate, winning awards at work while forgetting appointments and ignoring family.
-Someone with amazing performance in one place and problems in others may be struggling to balance a drinking problem.
+Someone with an amazing performance in one place and problems in others may be struggling to balance a drinking problem.